durner/yolo-autonomous-drone/README.md

 - drone.py : Main file of the project.
 Includes the manual interface, the glue code to the autonomous interface between YOLO Network and Actuators.
 All multithreading and OpenCV pre-processing is handled.
 - PID.py : simple PID controller interface to easily control the movements of the drone (incl. smoothing of the movements).
 - YOLO.py : Set up of the YOLO Deep network in python.
 The subfolder utils include further needed files for the YOLO net.
 - actuators.py : With the help of the localized operator the actuators calculate how the drone needs to move to center the operator and follow him.
+Uses PID controllers for calculating the movements.